Branding: How to Keep Your Pet Business Relevant

 The final step to attracting new customers and strengthening your brand is learning how to personalize your small business so that it stays relevant, unique, and longed-for.

 In order to stay true to your brand, it’s critical that you know what your brand represents and how you communicate that to your customers.
-We recommend establishing in tandem with your logo, color palette, and photography guidelines.
+We recommend establishing communication guidelines in tandem with your logo, color palette, and photography guidelines.
 A successful set of communication guidelines will influence how your small business presents itself to customers across every stage of the buying cycle – from social media to your website to check-out to support.

 Treat your brand as if it’s a member of your team – it should live and breathe personality and evolve with age.
 It’s important you consider your small business from a customer’s perspective – would you want to associate yourself with your brand?
 Can you pinpoint exactly what it is that keeps you coming back?
 If not, determine what is lacking and remember that your communication guidelines are meant to evolve over time!